Martingales and descent statistics: Asymptotic normality

-A comprehensive account on martingale limit theorems and related topics is \cite{HH}.
-The relevant limit theorem therein requires conditions analogous to classical central limit theorems' for sums of independent random variables.
-The first one is Lindeberg condition, or asymptotic negligibility as is put in \cite{HH}.The second condition is on the convergence of conditional variance of martingale differences.
-The limiting behavior of the martingale is essentially determined by this quantity or its counterpart $U^2_n := \sum X_i^2$ where $X_i'$s are martingale differences.
-See Chapter 2 of \cite{HH} for their relationship. \\ A martingale array with small deviations for martingale differences can be obtained as prescribed in \cite{HH}.
-Take $\mathcal{F}_{ni}=\mathcal{F}_i$.
-Then define $Z_{ni}= s_n^{-1} Z_i$ for $1 \leq i \leq n,$ where $s_n$ is the standard deviation of $Z_n$.
-In this way, the expectation of the conditional variance is normalized to be 1.
+A comprehensive account of martingale limit theorems and related topics is \cite{HH}.
+The central limit theorem therein requires conditions analogous to those of classical central limit theorems for sums of independent random variables.
+The first one is the Lindeberg condition.
+The second condition is about the convergence in probability of the conditional variance of martingale differences.
+The limiting behavior of a martingale is essentially determined by this quantity or its counterpart $U^2_n := \sum X_i^2$ where $X_i$ is the $i$th martingale difference.
+See Chapter 2 of \cite{HH} for their relationship.